asteinarson/knemm/README.md

 As you see, we only modified the data type of `email`.
 The `unique` property was declared before, and it just remained there:

 > **knemm** aims at fulfilling each claim with the smallest possible modification.

-# Branches / modules
-**Branch** and **module** mean the same thing, it is simply the name put there in the claim ID.
-From the apps point of view, **module** is the better name, as what it allows for is to have several concurrent flows of migrations - representing loosely coupled software modules.

-One module (say **sales-order**) is the primary authority on the tables and columns it declares itself.
-But... it can depend on tables and columns from other modules (say **catalog-product**) and specify minimum database requirements it needs from that other module.

-Knemm will then check those requirements, and either the combination works out just fine, or it fails, and we get an error message when attempting to merge / apply the claims.

-So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.

-The two **'m'**:s in *Knemm* stands for just that, *multi-migrations* (several connected flows of DB migrations connected with dependecy points and explicit expectations).

 ## Claim ID:s